1 Example with fish data from SERS

 # follow the instructions

 But we are not interested in the complete database, we only want to look at the data from the last 10 years.
-For this we concatenate (add to a vector) another filter string.
+For this we add another filter string.
 Both filter strings (for data resource and for time period) will be treated as AND factors.

-Using the function occurrences() we can now query for the observations fulfilling our filter.
-If you haven’t specified your email and the download reason in the sbdi_config() before, you need to pass this here.
+Using the function sbdi_call() we can now query for the observations fulfilling our filter.

 1.1 Plotting data on a map